diffix/reference/docs/led-issues.md

 WHERE G and D and Z
 ```

-then the G `gender='M'` term will lead to a dynamic noise layer instead of the static `gender-'M'` noise layer of the left side, and again the difference in noise hides the presence or absence of the victim.
+then the G `gender='M'` term will lead to a dynamic LE noise layer instead of the static `gender-'M'` noise layer of the left side, and again the difference in noise hides the presence or absence of the victim.

 **Sub-query without GROUP BY:**